 - Creating assignments that introduce and develop information literacy concepts and skills

 - Actively participating in library instruction sessions and reinforcing the importance of information literacy skills

-- Library instruction sessions must be arranged at least one week in advance.
+Library instruction must be requested at least two weeks in advance.

-- Faculty must attend the library instruction session with their class, so they may provide input and emphasize the value of learning research skills.
+Faculty must attend the session with their class, so they may provide input and emphasize the value of information literacy.